williamschoenedu/cloud-computing-labs/lab01/step01.md

 ## Access key confirmation

-An IAM access key was created previously and successfully used for AWS CLI authentication in Step 03.
+An IAM access key was created and successfully used for AWS CLI authentication in Step 03.
 No key values are included in this report.

 ## Reflection